Frances McDormand: Reception and acting style

 Throughout her career spanning over four decades, McDormand has appeared in a wide variety of projects on the screen and stage, portraying various characters for which she has frequently received critical acclaim.
-Vogue remarked how she is "long considered one of our greatest living performers" and continues mentioning that "she grounds every performance with an innate truthfulness.
+Vogue remarked that she is "long considered one of our greatest living performers" and that "she grounds every performance with an innate truthfulness.
 McDormand makes you believe every person she plays is a flesh-and-blood human who continues living out their life once the cameras stop rolling."
 In his review of Laurel Canyon (2002), film critic Roger Ebert wrote "In almost all of her roles, McDormand embodies an immediate, present, physical, functioning, living, breathing person as well as any actor ever has, and she plays radically different roles as easily as she walks...
 How she does it is a mystery, but she does, reinventing herself, role after role.
 McDormand is ascendant."
 In his review of Nomadland (2020), film critic Leonard Maltin refers to McDormand as "one of the finest actresses on the planet," stating "because [Fern] is played by McDormand, there is no better way to establish a connection between her and us in the audience.
 We know she is genuine; there is no artifice here."

 Personal life

 McDormand has been married to director Joel Coen since 1984.
-In 1995, they adopted a son from Paraguay, Pedro McDormand Coen, when he was six months old.
+In 1995, they adopted a son from Paraguay when he was six months old.
+The family lives in Marin County, California.

 Acting credits and awards

+McDormand has received numerous accolades, including three BAFTA Awards, two Golden Globe Awards, two Primetime Emmy Awards, four Screen Actors Guild Awards, and one Tony Award.
+She has received three Academy Awards for Best Actress for her performances in Fargo (1996), Three Billboards Outside Ebbing, Missouri (2017), and Nomadland (2020).
+For producing the latter, she was also awarded the Academy Award for Best Picture, making her the first person in history to win Academy Awards both as producer and performer for the same film.

+She has received eight Academy Award nominations total (six for acting, two for producing), for the following films: